rsksmart/devportal-1.0/rif/rns/operations/migrate-from-auction.md

 <hr />

-To renew you domain's expiration, migrate your domain!
+To renew you domain's rent time, migrate your domain!

 From now on, every new domain registered under `.rsk` top level domain will be managed by the [RSKOwner](https://github.com/rnsdomains/rns-rskregistrar/blob/master/contracts/RSKOwner.sol) contract.
 This contract is in charge of domain expirations.